-NB: From 2021 it will become compulsory to complete Foundations of Pain (Module 1) first.
+NB: From 2021 it will become compulsory to complete Principles of Pain (Module 1) first.

 Presenters: Beverley Bolton (MSc Med Pain Management) and Romy Parker (PhD)